Lindallzh/HyperIM-IM_BRR/README.md

 # HyperIM
-This project implements the HyperIM and HyperIM_BRR algorithms for the following paper:
+This project implements the HyperIM and HyperIM_BRR algorithms.

-- Qintian Guo, Sibo Wang, Zhewei Wei, and Ming Chen.
-2020.
-Influence Maximization Revisited: Efficient Reverse Reachable Set Generation with Bound Tightened.
-In *SIGMOD*.

-Please cite the paper if you would like to use the code.

 The code is developed on the basis of the project: https://github.com/tangj90/OPIM & https://github.com/qtguo/subsim

 Author: Lingling Zhang